shawfeg218/esp32-robotArm-app/README.md

 ### Currently, the following functionalities have been implemented:

--Basic quiz functionality
+- Basic quiz functionality
+- Control of the six axes of the robotic arm
--Control of the six axes of the robotic arm
+- Retrieval of the current angles of the six axes of the robotic arm
--Retrieval of the current angles of the six axes of the robotic arm -Resetting of the angles of the robotic arm's axes to their initial values
+- Resetting of the angles of the robotic arm's axes to their initial values

 ### In progress:

--Updating the motion control panel to add new ways of controlling the robotic arm -Integrating the quiz functionality with the movement of the robotic arm to provide feedback based on the player's performance
+- Updating the motion control panel to add new ways of controlling the robotic arm
+- Integrating the quiz functionality with the movement of the robotic arm to provide feedback based on the player's performance
--Displaying quiz results
+- Displaying quiz results

 ---